Leave of Absence Assistance

 How will I request and track my leave of absence?

-Go to MyU to submit your leave information.
+To request a leave, go to the My Time tab in MyU and click on the Request a Leave of Absence link.
 If you need help during the process, see the web page How to Request a Leave of Absence in MyU.
-Or, email [email protected], or call OHR’s Leave Administration team at 612-624-8647 or 800-756-2363 and choose option No. 2.
-The Leave of Absence team will respond to your request within one business day.
+If you still have a question, email [email protected] or call OHR’s Leave Administration team at 612-624-8647 or 800-756-2363 and choose option No. 2.
+The Leave Administration team will respond to your request in one to two business days.

 What does the Leave Administration team do?